Henry B. Gonzalez Convention Center

 More Details »

-Instructors: John Walsh and Kris Bansal
+Instructors: John Walsh

 This course provides both an overview of water management and an in-depth look at critical issues related to sourcing (acquiring), reusing, recycling, and disposing of water in hydraulic fracturing operations.
 The course starts with a background of hydraulic fracturing operations and the different plays around North America.
 Options being used for transport, storage, reuse, and disposal are described for each of the different regions.
 The water management practices being used in the different regions are described and explained in terms of regional climate, type of shale and hence type of fracturing fluids being used, and the regional regulatory framework.